axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 #### Role of `Channel` in `link_coin`

-During token linking the deployer is verified as the creator of the token using the provided `Channel` and `salt` by deriving the token id.
+During token linking the deployer is verified as the deployer, using the provided `Channel` and `salt`, by re-deriving the token id.

-Derivation Formula:
+Derivation:

 ```move
 let token_id = token_id::custom_token_id(&self.chain_name_hash, deployer, &salt);